-There is a Midrash which teaches that each year in the desert, there were many miracles.
-People got sick, but no one died, except on one day of the year.
-That day was Tisha b'Av (Rabbi Dimi bar Yossef, based on Rabbi Nachman.in the Jerusalem Talmud, Tractate Ta'anit, 4).People knew, and so they prepared, digging a mass grave into which all climbed in preparing, not knowing, who would wake up.
+There is a Midrash which teaches that each of the 40 years wondering in the desert, there were many miracles.
+One of them was that while people got sick, no one died, except on one day of the year.
+That day was Tisha b'Av (Rabbi Dimi bar Yossef, based on Rabbi Nachman, in the Jerusalem Talmud, Tractate Ta'anit, 4).
+The Israelites understood this pattern and so began to prepare, digging a mass grave into which all climbed in fearing, though not knowing, who would wake up.
 Those born free in the desert would always wake.
-However, those born in slavery, who fought through their fear of Egyptian overlords, but when push came to shove and they felt alone at the base of Mt.
-Sinai, without Moses or a whisper from G-d for 40 days, reverted to their old worship of things, of gold, and bowed down to a giant Golden Calf... those who struggled to have faith in a God they could not see, more and more of them would die each year.
+However, those born in slavery, who overcame their Egyptian overlords, but could not overcome the enslavement of their own fears, reverted to the universal worship of things, of gold, and bowed down to a giant Golden Calf, those who struggled to have faith in a God they could not see, more and more of those would die each year.

 Can you feel resonances of the weight of Tisha b'Av and the potential for Tu b'Av in your lives and the lives of your friends, family, and clients, this year?
-Some of us do feel like we’re in a grave, and do indeed not know who will not wake up tomorrow.
-Whether it's from COVID, from depression, from fear, from the loss of a job and all stability, from the death of a loved one, or many other things.
+This year more of us than usual feel like we’re in a grave, have loved ones near death, and do not know who will wake up.
+Whether it's from COVID or another life threatening illness, from the loss of a job and all stability, from depression or political instability, or many other things.
 Tu b'Av reminds us that one day, this too shall pass.
-It teaches just that this can happen any time, that we will not know to expect it, but one day we will dance, we will hug, we will sing, and we will learn to fall in love with life anew.
+It is like an oasis in the desert, while often uncertain and sometimes just a mirage, a place of respite and surety that one day soon we will dance, we will hug, we will sing, and we will learn to fall in love with life anew.